Search for Bird Species Data in the Birds of Peru Dataset

 - dist

-Character.
+- Character.
 Edit distance between submitted and matched names.
-Lower values indicate better matches.
+Lower values indicate better matches. - NAif no match found.

 Details